ducdt1298/translate-renpy/README.md

 - Unlimited number of characters to be translated
 - Using selenium to translate (no need Yandex API key or Google Cloud Services - free for all)
 - Automatically override available languages (you do not need renpy sdk to Generate Translations)
-- Automatically ignores variables or special characters during translation:
+- Automatically ignores variables or special characters of Renpy during translation:
     ### Example
     1. `[earnings]` is kept after translation
         ```